 Taggart for News

 Nina Arianda, star of Broadway's 'Born Yesterday,' takes a break between rehearsals.
+Who's that girl?

 Watching people pass by the Cort Theatre on W. 48th St., where "Born Yesterday" begins previews on Thursday, you can practically see thought balloons popping up over pedestrians' heads as they scan the stars' faces gazing out from the marquee.